shafayetShafee/kedrogen/README.md

 # kedrogen

-A package providing a cli tool `kedrogen` that will generate a Kedro Cookiecutter project in the current directory
+A simple CLI command that generate a Kedro project from a cookiecutter template in the current directory.

 ## Installation